 'No matter though,' Lisbet told herself.
 'Everything unfolds exactly as it should.'

 Lisbet sighed.
 Not because she was afraid of death.
 Her contact with the world at large had washed her of that fear.
 It just came at a bad time.
 There was a lot left to do.
 And that was why she had to alter the stars.
 Not her stars, of course.
 She was going to be shot in the head.
 That’s not something you can just stop.
-It was the twin’s fate that had to be nudged along.
+It was the twin’s fate that had to be mapped.

 Lisbet sneezed from all the bone in the air, then sneezed again.
 These divinations were bad for her allergies.
 When her eyes stopped watering she walked out into the sunshine.
-They were almost here.